wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 The forwarding plane is the part of the routing implementation that is executed for every forwarded packet.
-As a packet arrives, the forwarding plane consults the routing table, selects a single route matching the packet, and forwards the packet through the outgoing interface to the associated next-hop address.
+As a packet arrives, the forwarding plane consults the routing table, selects a single entry matching the packet, and forwards the packet through the outgoing interface to the associated next-hop address.